CVAD Art Building Virtual Tours

 About CVAD Virtual Tours — No Sound

 The virtual tours — with no sound — of the CVAD Art Building are provided by the CVAD Office of Academic and Student Affairs.
 Please send an email to CVAD@unt.edu, should you have any questions.

 Virtual Tour of the Drawing and Painting Spaces

-Drawing and painting students are encouraged to work across a broad range of contemporary and traditional painting, drawing practices, concepts, methods, and techniques.
-Critique rooms are located throughout the building and provide a professional space for critiques to take place outside of the classroom environment which mimics the professional world.
+Drawing and painting students are encouraged to work across various contemporary and traditional painting, drawing practices, concepts, methods, and techniques.
+Critique rooms are located throughout the building and provide a professional space for critiques to take place outside of the classroom environment, which mimics the professional world.

-The drawing and painting spaces provide students to manipulate the classroom with easels, drawing horses, facilitating different working practices and different media.
-The windows are facing north in order to let in natural lighting.
+The drawing and painting spaces allow students to manipulate the classroom with easels, drawing horses, facilitating different working practices and different media.
+The windows are facing north to let in natural lighting.
 Every white wall in the Art Building provides a gallery space for students to display their artwork.
 The film on the doors provides extra privacy for figure-drawing classes.

 Figure drawing courses investigate conceptual and narrative territories while expanding drawing media.
-Students will have a multitude of opportunities to interact with internationally acclaimed visiting artists who provide a wide range of views and approaches.
-The spray booth functions as a safe environment for students to spray fixative on drawings for charcoal or pastels, or to experiment with spray paint.
+Students will have many opportunities to interact with internationally acclaimed visiting artists who provide various views and approaches.
+The spray booth functions as a safe environment for students to spray fixative on drawings for charcoal or pastels or to experiment with spray paint.

 Virtual Tour of the Fashion Design Facilities